 Have you ever wondered “What happens after I submit my entry for the INCITE Awards?”
-In this post, Celia Jordaan, the Chief Judge for the INCITE Awards, takes us through the rigour of the judging process that every year has resulted in many WA digital players recognised for their innovation – locally, nationally and internationally.
+In this post, the Judging Sub-Committee for the INCITE Awards, takes us through the rigour of the judging process that every year has resulted in many WA digital players recognised for their innovation – locally, nationally and internationally.

 Introduction: our judging process